-Particle model theory applied to energy transfer in state changes, internal
+Particle model theory applied to energy transfer in state changes,

 Doc Brown's Physics Revision

 to using kinetic